growi-dev/blog_content/_drafts/What-Who-Why.md

 ## Why

 Creating software had always an aesthetical component for me.
 And by that I do not mean in regard of UI design.
 I find beauty in well structured source code.
-I am the one of your colleagues who scolds you for too many or not enough white spaces.
+I am the one of your colleagues who scolds you for too many or not enough white spaces, commented out code blocks and

 learn to articulate my ideas and beliefes
 also: it*s needed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4MTEyOTYwMSwxMDU1OTgxNTI0LDIwMD
+eyJoaXN0b3J5IjpbLTEwMTAyMjM0MSwxMDU1OTgxNTI0LDIwMD
 c2MTAwODYsLTMzNjA5ODc4NSwxOTgzODM1NDI1LC0yMDA5Mjk3
 MDM3LC0xNTg0OTYxMTQ3LC00NDQ2OTk5MTQsMTQ4MTY4OTEwMy
 wtNjEwMzczNDc4LC0xMDk5ODQzOTIsLTU1MTI1MjAyMCwxOTYz